mdn/content/files/en-us/web/api/htmlelement/popover/index.md

 - `"auto"`: In [auto state](/en-US/docs/Web/API/Popover_API#auto_state_and_light_dismiss):
   - The popover can be "light dismissed" — this means that you can hide the popover by clicking outside it or pressing the <kbd>Esc</kbd> key.
-  - Only one popover can be shown at a time — showing a second popover when one is already shown will hide the first one.
+  - Usually, only one popover can be shown at a time — showing a second popover when one is already shown will hide the first one.
+The exception to this rule is when you have nested auto popovers.
+See [Nested popovers](/en-US/docs/Web/API/Popover_API/Using#nested_popovers) for more details.
 - `"manual"`: In manual state:
   - The popover cannot be "light dismissed", although declarative show/hide/toggle buttons will still work.
-  - Multiple popovers can be shown at a time.
+  - Multiple independent popovers can be shown at a time.

 ## Examples